LiukangWu/CytoCommunity-plus/README.md

 &ensp;&ensp;**Hyperparameters**
 - KNN_K: The K value (default=50; To identify ≥10 TCNs, a value of 20 is suggested) used in the construction of the K nearest neighbor graph (cellular spatial graph) for each patch.

-#### 3. Use Step3 to perform soft TCN assignment learning in a weak-supervised fashion.
+#### Step 3.
+Use this step to perform soft TCN assignment learning in a weak-supervised fashion.

 This step generates a folder "Step3_Output" containing results from multiple independent runs of the weakly-supervised TCN learning process.
 Each run folder includes training loss logs and output matrices (cluster assignment matrix, cluster adjacency matrix, and node mask) for all patches.
 The model combines graph partitioning (MinCut loss) with graph classification (cross-entropy loss) in an end-to-end training framework.